Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/migration-from-boosted.md

 toc: true
 ---

-This guide provides information on how to migrate from Boosted (latest release) to OUDS Web.
+This guide provides information on how to migrate from Boosted (latest release) to OUDS Web, with Bootstrap compatibility turned off.

 Let's start with the most obvious change you'll notice: the name. **Boosted is now OUDS Web.**